korobi/weblog/_posts/2015-09-02-we-got-a-new-toy.md

 ---
 title:  "We got a new toy"
 author: bendem
-date:   2015-09-02 21:23:44 UTC+2
+date:   2015-09-02 21:23:44 +0200
 ---
-Yes, you are seeing correctly: Korobi now has a blog where you will find news about our updates, development insights, silly anecdotes about the horrible stuff I wrote, everything!
+Yes, your eyes are not deceiving you!
+Korobi now has a blog where you will find news about our updates, development insights, silly anecdotes about the horrible stuff I wrote, everything!